HanyuQiu/CS411--7/README.md

 ## Setup and Installation
 Install Dependencies: Run npm install to install the necessary Node.js dependencies listed in package.json.

 Database Setup: Ensure meals.db is correctly set up and accessible.

 API Keys: Replace YOUR_SPOONACULAR_API_KEY in spoontacular.py with your actual API key.

 Running the Backend Server: Execute node app.js to start the Node.js server.

 Accessing the Web Interface: Open index.html in a web browser to access the application.

 ## Usage
 Searching Recipes: Use the search bar in the web interface to search for recipes.

-Viewing Recipes: The application displays a list of recipes based on the search criteria.
+Viewing Recipes: The application displays a list of recipes by showing the YouTube video link or specific procedures based on the fetching API and based on the search criteria.

-User Authentication: Utilize the OAuth functionality for user-specific actions (if implemented).
+User Authentication: Need to register/log in according to user's account info.